 The turtle is covered in barnacles.

-The Sea World Rescue Team’s pioneering work in marine animal rescues has resulted in outstanding success in the rehabilitation of sick, injured and stranded marine wildlife.
+Sea World Foundation pioneering work in marine animal rescues has resulted in outstanding success in the rehabilitation of sick, injured and stranded marine wildlife.